pleb/blog/posts/minimal-nextjs-blog-part1-hello-world.md

  - Blog tags (View all posts in a category etc.)
  - Miscellaneous pages

-And, what the features that I currently don't have
+and what the features that I currently don't have
  - Static website (No need for a real backend.
 Safer from hackers due to neglect)
  - Automatically update when I commit to the Main branch (CI/CD)
  - Markdown support